-A Different Way to Read Sheet Music: The Mental Flip Strategy
+A Different Way to Learn How to Read Sheet Music: The Mental Flip Strategy

 One of the most difficult things about learning how to read sheet music for the piano, as opposed to most other instruments, is that there is not just a single melody to be played.
 Piano music requires you to play more than one part at a time.
 Usually these parts are interconnected – they are part of a chord that you need to be able to accurately read.

 A Little History Behind Reading Music Notes

 Sheet music is read from left to right.
 The reasoning behind this is that music began as an exercise most focused on the progression of notes in a scale or mode in a horizontal fashion.
-When more than one voice was sounded together, they usually sang in unison and it was not till the 9th century that musicians became increasingly concerned with vertical harmony and polyphony.
+When more than one voice was sounded together, they usually sang in unison — it was not till the 9th century that musicians became increasingly concerned with vertical harmony and polyphony.

-Keyboard instruments, such as the organ, the harpsichord, and ultimately the piano were instruments developed to satisfy this changing aesthetic and the increased importance of vertical harmonies.
+Keyboard instruments, such as the organ, the harpsichord, and ultimately the piano, were instruments developed to satisfy this changing aesthetic and the increased importance of vertical harmonies.
 They were adapted into a notation that had been developed to address primarily horizontal concerns (i.e. what note comes next).
-This is not to say that sheet music cannot be read for the piano, but rather that the beginning student of piano must learn to think about the music on the page differently than they might read words on a page.
+This is not to say that sheet music cannot be read for the piano, but rather the beginner student of piano must learn to think about the music on the page differently from the words on a page.

 The Mental Flip Strategy: Reading Piano Notes for Beginners